hashicorp/terraform-provider-azurerm/website/docs/r/digital_twins_endpoint_eventgrid.html.markdown

 * `name` - (Required) The name which should be used for this Digital Twins Eventgrid Endpoint.
 Changing this forces a new Digital Twins Eventgrid Endpoint to be created.

-* `digital_twins_id` - (Required) The resource ID of the Digital Twins.
+* `digital_twins_instance_id` - (Required) The resource ID of the Digital Twins Instance.
 Changing this forces a new Digital Twins Eventgrid Endpoint to be created.

-* `eventgrid_topic_endpoint` - (Required) The endpoint of the EventGrid Topic.
+* `eventgrid_topic_endpoint` - (Required) The endpoint of the Event Grid Topic.

-* `eventgrid_topic_primary_access_key` - (Required) The primary accesskey of the EventGrid Topic.
+* `eventgrid_topic_primary_access_key` - (Required) The primary access key of the Event Grid Topic.

-* `eventgrid_topic_secondary_access_key` - (Required) The secondary accesskey of the EventGrid Topic.
+* `eventgrid_topic_secondary_access_key` - (Required) The secondary access key of the Event Grid Topic.

 * `dead_letter_storage_secret` - (Optional) The storage secret of the dead-lettering, whose format is `https://<storageAccountname>.blob.core.windows.net/<containerName>?<SASToken>`.
 When an endpoint can't deliver an event within a certain time period or after trying to deliver the event a certain number of times, it can send the undelivered event to a storage account.
-This process is known as dead-lettering.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Digital Twins Eventgrid Endpoint.
+* `id` - The ID of the Digital Twins Event Grid Endpoint.

 ## Timeouts